 Keep in mind, these squat to deadlift ratios are averages.
 These are good benchmarks to know whether you can make some optimizations to one lift or another, but you may naturally fall on either end of these percentages.

-It Depends On Deadlift Style (Conventional or Sumo)
+Your Squat To Deadlift Ratio Depends on Deadlift Style (Conventional or Sumo)

 A conventional deadlift has a longer range of motion, and a sumo deadlift has a shorter range of motion.
 If you're pulling sumo, you might have a bigger deadlift than your squat.